Coarse and fine geometry of the Thurston metric: Thurston norm and rigidity

+By Proposition~\ref{Prop:Segment}, the length of a facet corresponding to a curve whose hyperbolic length is bounded below is exponentially decreasing in length of the curve, up to a fixed multiplicative error.
+(Here, assuming a lower bound on the length allows us to ignore the factor $\ell_\gamma(X)^2$ in that Proposition, as it is overwhelmed by the exponential decay.)
+Therefore, long curves with a sufficiently large difference in hyperbolic length have associated facets whose lengths compare in the opposite way.
+By taking $\ell_{\alpha}(X)$ to be large enough and $U_0$ small enough so that all curves in $\curves(U_0)$ are long, the hyperbolic length gap between the minimizer $\gamma_0$ and any other curve in $\curves(U_0)$ noted above implies that $F(X,\gamma_0)$ is the longest facet in $U_0$.

+Now, we can shrink $U_0$ to exclude $F(X,\gamma_0)$, find the new longest facet, and iterate this construction.
+That is, we apply the argument above to the arc $(v_X(\alpha^+), v_X(\gamma_0^-))$ and find hyperbolic length minimizer and facet length maximizer $\gamma_1$.
+Taking $v_X(\gamma_0^-)$ as the endpoint means that the coordinates $(p,q)$ of curves whose facets lie in this arc now satisfy $p/q > p_0$, so arguing exactly as above we find that the coordinates of $\gamma_1$ are $(p_0+1,1)$.
+Continuing inductively we obtain a sequence $\gamma_i$ of curves, each corresponding to the longest facet in $(v_X(\alpha^+), v_X(\gamma_{i-1}^-))$ and having coordinates $(p_0+i,1)$.
+We call this the \emph{sequence of longest facets}.

+Recall that the Dehn twist about $\alpha$ acts in these coordinates by adding $1$ to the slope of the curve.
+Thus, in more invariant terms we have shown that the sequence of longest facets to one side of $\alpha^+$ corresponds to the sequence of all sufficiently large positive powers of the Dehn twist about $\alpha$ applied to a curve intersecting $\alpha$ once.
+This is the sort of collection considered in Theorem \ref{Thm:Length}, which shows that the hyperbolic length of $\alpha$ is determined by the asymptotic behavior of these facet lengths.

-An argument very similar to the one above shows that the longest flat segment in a small neighborhood of $v_X(\alpha^+)$ is a large \emph{negative} Dehn twist of a curve intersecting $\alpha$ once, and that through the asymptotics of their lengths, the geometry of the norm sphere near $v_X(\alpha^+)$ also determines the length of $\alpha$.
+An argument very similar to the one above shows that the sequence of longest facets in a small neighborhood of $v_X(\alpha^-)$ corresponds to large \emph{negative} powers of the Dehn twist about $\alpha$ applied to a curve intersecting $\alpha$ once, and that through the asymptotics of their lengths, the geometry of the norm sphere near $v_X(\alpha^-)$ also determines the length of $\alpha$.
 As before this applies to any simple curve $\alpha$ that is sufficiently long on $X$.
-Collectively, we refer to the arguments above as the \emph{longest segment construction}.
+Collectively, we refer to the arguments above as the \emph{longest facet construction}.

 Now for $X,Y \in \T(\torus)$, assume that there is a norm preserving linear map